PCov3r/Delta_robot/README.md

-This repository contains a matlab implementation of the Delta Robot
+This repository contains a matlab implementation of the Delta Robot kinematics:
+* inverse kinematics
+* forward kinematics
+* workspace plot